graphicscorelab/graphicscorelab.github.io/README.md

 ## `"how is this different from a jam session?"`

-Graphic Score Laboratory is a workshop
+Graphic Score Laboratory follows a structured workshop format where the facilitators guide participants through listening exercises, improvisation games, drawing exercises, etc.

 ## `"i still have questions..."`